IdanHenik/RH-Disaster-Recovery-Workshop/stage2/README.md

 7.4 the pods on the secondary cluster in the rocket-chat namespace will start terminating and will be relocated at the Primary cluster.

-##  :confetti_ball: You have been accomplish this stage successfully :confetti_ball:
+##  :confetti_ball: You accomplished this stage successfully :confetti_ball: